monsoonmaelstrom/book2/book2.md

 I always am.

 “We should all sleep,” I tell everyone.
 “Sleep now, tactics when we wake up.
 The earliest we’ll move will be tomorrow night.
 We’ll probably need to do something about food, if anyone wants to handle that.”
-I say, deciding food falls under supply chain and logistics, which are not among my specialties.
+I throw out, deciding food falls under supply chain and logistics, which are not among my specialties.

 “I’ll do it,” Giorgi states.